-The benefits of studying banking and finance for employment purposes is that aspirants can target multiple well-paying corporate jobs.
-Fund Managers happen to be one such profile.
-A fund manager liaise regularly with financial analysts to gauge the outcome of investment decisions.
+A fund manager liaises regularly with financial analysts to gauge the outcome of investment decisions.
+It is considered one of the top banking career of 2020-2021.
 In simple words, financial analysts share their studies with fund managers who then churn out potential profit-making moves for clients.

 Job Responsibilities of a Fund Manager

 - Spearhead client investment activities for better performance in financial instruments.
 They must evaluate instrument performance to optimize ROI of the fund.

 - Proactively guide investors on rebalancing the portfolio to align financial returns as per investment objectives.

 - They must regularly monitor fund performance and make quick adjustments to mitigate the risk of loss.